Tornadoes of 2012: January

-There were 97 tornadoes reported in the U.S. in January, of which 79 were confirmed.

-January 9–11
+January 9–11 (United States)

 On the morning of January 9, a mid-level area of low pressure moved east-northeast across the Big Bend of Texas and triggered the development of a surface low in southeastern Texas before noon local time.
 Along the eastern side of this system, warm, moist air from the Gulf of Mexico was drawn northward and created an environment favoring supercell thunderstorms, though widespread clouds limited the extent of activity.
 A line of strong thunderstorms developed in southeastern Texas around 9:00 a.m.
 CST moved slowly eastward.
 Only isolated reports of damaging winds and a few tornadoes accompanied this line and no tornado or severe thunderstorm watches were issued.
 Five tornadoes touched down in association with this line of storms, one of which was an EF1 that caused significant damage to a home near Mission Bend, Texas.

 Developing into an upper-level system over the Ark-La-Tex region on January 10, the risk for more widespread severe weather was evident; however, only isolated reports were received that day.
 Continuing eastward, additional severe weather was expected along coastal North Carolina on January 11 before the system moved into the Atlantic Ocean.
 However, a severe storm developed in South Carolina and moved into western North Carolina, outside the area anticipated to support tornadoes, and soon spawned a tornado around 5:22 p.m.
 EST. Rated as a low-end EF2, the tornado tracked for 2.5 mi and damaged or destroyed dozens of structures near Ellenboro.
 Ten people were injured by the storm.
 Continuing northeast, the thunderstorm spawned another, more intense EF2 tornado around 6:04 p.m. that caused extensive damage in the South Fork community.
 There, several mobile homes were completely destroyed and a few homes sustained significant damage.
 Eight people in the community were injured by the tornado.
 Another EF0 tornado touched down less than 20 minutes later before the event ended.

-January 17
+January 17 (United States)

 As a line of intense thunderstorms moved southward throughout much of the Ohio River Valley and Southeast, many tornadoes were reported.
 The first tornado of the day occurred near Madison, Indiana, and was rated an EF0 on the Enhanced Fujita scale; only minor damage was reported.
 The second tornado occurred in Floyd County, Indiana, which destroyed portions of homes and trees; it was later rated an EF1.
 The third tornado touched down near Clarksville, Indiana, and was rated an EF0 due to the minor damage it caused.
 One of the first confirmed tornadoes on January 17 was an EF1 near St. Matthews, Kentucky, which injured a truck driver on I-265.
-The most significant tornado was an EF2 southwest of Scottsville, Kentucky that tore the roof from one home and destroyed numerous weaker structures.
+The most significant tornado was an EF2 southwest of Scottsville, Kentucky, that tore the roof from one home and destroyed numerous weaker structures.
 Another EF2 tornado destroyed a mobile home and badly damaged several permanent homes near Sandy Hook, Mississippi.
 A total of 14 tornado reports were called in this day.